namanbhandari1/capstone/README.md

 <img src="assets/benefits_avail.png" />
 </p>

 Using a recommendation engine such as this, consumers can select the benefits they want (examples: weight loss programs, chiropractic care, imaging, etc.) and be shown plans relevant to their health and be able to make better decision when purchasing insurance.
-A nimble, easy to navigate plan customization may also result in more uninsured people to purchase health insurance.
+A nimble, easy to navigate plan customization may also result in more uninsured people purchasing health insurance.

 ### Data